Royal Mile: Castle Esplanade

-From the Castle Esplanade, the short section of road entitled Castlehill is dominated by the former Tolbooth-Highland-St John's Church (on the south side at the foot of this section), now the headquarters of the Edinburgh International Festival society – The Hub, and on the north side by the Outlook Tower and Camera Obscura.
+Castlehill is dominated by the former Tolbooth-Highland-St John's Church (on the south side at the foot of this section), now the headquarters of the Edinburgh International Festival society – the Hub, and on the north side by the Outlook Tower and Camera Obscura.
 The Assembly Hall of the Church of Scotland and New College are further down on the same side.
 The Scottish Parliament met in the Assembly Hall between 1999 and 2004.

 Lawnmarket

 The Lawnmarket is a separately named part of the High Street.
 Addresses are a continuation of the High Street numbers.
-It runs from the West Bow to St Giles Street.
+It runs from the Upper Bow to St Giles Street.

-A charter of 1477 designated this part of the High Street as the market-place for what was called "inland merchandise" - items such as yarn, stockings, coarse cloth and other similar articles.
+A charter of 1477 designated this part of the High Street as the market-place for what was called "inland merchandise" – items such as yarn, stockings, coarse cloth and other similar articles.
 In later years, linen was the main product sold.
 As a result, it became known as the Land Market which was later corrupted to Lawn Market.
+Located in a close on the south side, Riddle's Court is the well-preserved 16th-century house of a merchant John MacMorran, who was shot by rioting schoolboys in 1595.

 Today, the majority of shops in the street are aimed at tourists.
 On the north side is the preserved 17th century merchant's townhouse Gladstone's Land owned by the National Trust for Scotland.
 The lower end of the Lawnmarket is intersected by George IV Bridge on the right (south) and Bank Street on the left (north), leading to The Mound and the New Town.
 The view down Bank Street is closed by the baroque headquarters of the Bank of Scotland.

-On the south-west corner of this intersection, with its entrance on George IV Bridge, is a modern hotel, replacing the former Lothian Regional Council offices.
-This building is of controversial design, winning both best building awards and the Carbuncle Cup in 2009–10.
+On the south-west corner of this intersection, with its entrance on George IV Bridge, is the Hotel Missoni, replacing the former Lothian Regional Council offices.
+This building is of controversial design, winning a Scottish Civic Trust award and a 2010 RIBA award, but also being nominated for the Carbuncle Cup in 2009.

 Between Bank Street and St Giles Street, marking the end of the Lawnmarket, the High Court of Justiciary, Scotland's supreme criminal court, is housed in the Justiciary Building.